Royal Caribbean's Icon of the Seas cruise ship rescued 14 people adrift in the sea

 After the rescue, Amodio said the cruise ship's captain announced that the crew had rescued 14 people stranded at sea for eight days.

-The Icon of the Seas is considered by cruise industry experts to be the largest cruise ship in the world at the moment, the Miami Herald reported.
+The Icon of the Seas is considered by cruise industry experts to be the largest cruise ship in the world at the moment.
 It can host 5,610 guests and 2,350 crew members.
 The ship has 2,850 staterooms, 18 guest decks and seven swimming pools.